 Our primary source material dated prior to 1961 is open to researchers.
 Confidential or private records, and unprocessed materials are closed.

-Visitors may conduct research in ARCAT by appointment only.
+Academic researchers and parish historians may conduct research at ARCAT by appointment only.

 As the archives of a private corporation, ARCAT reserves the right to restrict access to members of the public.